Privacy policy

 Accessing and correcting your information

 CSC takes steps to ensure that the personal information we collect is accurate, up to date and complete.
-These steps include maintaining and updating personal information when we are advised by individuals that their personal information has changed, and at other times as necessary.
+These steps include maintaining and updating personal information when we are advised by individuals their personal information has changed, and at other times as necessary.

 Staff, job applicants and contractors

-Personal information is stored in a cloud based service that is based in Australia and will not be stored overseas.
+Personal information is stored in a cloud-based service that is based in Australia and will not be stored overseas.
 If you are deemed suitable and placed in a talent pool, your information may be used for subsequent recruitment processes if a suitable position becomes available.

-If you consider that CSC has interfered with your privacy, you should first make a complaint to CSC by emailing the Privacy Team.
-Please allow an adequate opportunity for the complaint to be dealt with by CSC, generally giving 30 days for a response.
-Upon receipt of your complaint, CSC will:
+If you consider that CSC has interfered with your privacy, you should first make a complaint to CSC by using our complaints handling process by calling 1300 033 732 or email customer.care@contact.csc.gov.au, generally allowing 30 days for a response.

-• gather the facts relevant to the complaint
+- gather the facts relevant to the complaint

-• investigate the issues raised and consider how your request regarding outcomes can be met
+- investigate the issues raised and consider how your request regarding outcomes can be met

-• communicate our response to you in person and in writing, and invite you to reply to our response
+- communicate our response to you in person and in writing, and invite you to reply to our response

-• identify any systemic issues raised and possible responses, and
+- identify any systemic issues raised and possible responses, and

-• record your complaint and outcome.
+- record your complaint and outcome.

 How to make a complaint to the OAIC

+You can obtain further general information about your privacy rights and privacy law from the Office of the Australian Information Commissioner (OAIC).
 If you are not satisfied with CSC’s response to your complaint, you may make a complaint to the OAIC.
 Where appropriate, the Commissioner can make preliminary enquiries into the matter, investigate and/or attempt to resolve the complaint by conciliation.

 In some circumstances, the Commissioner may decline to investigate complaints.
 If a complaint is not resolved, the Commissioner may make a determination about whether an interference with privacy has occurred.

-Post: Office of the Australian Information Commissioner
+- Post: Office of the Australian Information Commissioner, GPO Box 5218, SYDNEY NSW 2001

-Telephone: 1300 363 992
+- Telephone: 1300 363 992

-Email: enquiries@oaic.gov.au
+- Email: enquiries@oaic.gov.au

-Website: http://www.oaic.gov.au
+- Website: http://www.oaic.gov.au

 Updates to this Privacy Policy